TourGuideTim Tours, Tips, and Things to Do

 A San Diego Vacation offers much more than you would expect

 Welcome to San Diego.
-I want to make sure you have a great vacation or holiday in San Diego.
-Whether you join us for an award winning sightseeing tour or use our TourGuideTim.com web site to design your own adventure, you are going to find San Diego offers much more than you ever expected.
+We want to make sure you have a great vacation in San Diego.
+Join us for an award winning sightseeing tour or use our TourGuideTim.com travel guide to design your own adventure.
+You are going to find San Diego offers much more than you ever expected.

-Why we provide the most in-depth travel guide & tours of San Diego
+We provide the best bus tours and travel guide of San Diego

-Unlike a typical bus tour available to the public, our sightseeing tours provide both a driver and a guide.
+Unlike other bus tours in San Diego, our sightseeing tours provide both a driver and a guide.
 That way our guides can give you 100% of their attention so you get more stories, more information and more interaction with your tour guide.
 We can also make good use of our time by having the driver drop-us off for guided walks so we can take a closer look where the sea lions play on the rocks or where the seals lie on the beach.
 Meanwhile, if anyone in your tour party has a hard time walking, they can stay with the driver in the comfort of the bus and be driven along the same area.

-The best San Diego travel web site: I also created this detailed travel guide for visitors to explore even more of San Diego on their own.
-Rather than being a superficial web site that gives just a brief summary of the area’s most well known attractions, I provide in-depth detail on a wide variety of attractions, many of which would be major attractions if located in other cities but are instead hidden under the shadow of the more well known San Diego attractions like the San Diego Zoo.
-I provide tips on how to make the most of your visit to each of the attractions, where they are located relative to the other attractions in San Diego and how to reach them by transit or by car, and try to organize them in a way so that you don’t miss out on finding any attractions that suit your particular interests.
+The best San Diego travel web site: Rather than being a superficial web site that gives just a brief summary of the area’s most well known attractions, we provide in-depth detail on a wide variety of attractions, many of which would be major attractions if located in other cities but are instead hidden under the shadow of the more well known San Diego attractions like the San Diego Zoo.
+We provide tips on how to make the most of your visit to each of the attractions, where they are located relative to the other attractions in San Diego and how to reach them by transit or by car, and try to organize them in a way so that you don’t miss out on finding any attractions that suit your particular interests.

 Tips for Visiting San Diego

-Planning for the Weather: So, here are a few tips for planning your vacation in San Diego.
-First, no matter what time of year you visit be sure to bring a light jacket or sweater and bring a pair of shorts.
-That’s because during our summer months, we have warm days but cool evenings, especially if you are near the ocean.
+Planning for the Weather: No matter what time of year you vacation in San Diego be sure to bring a light jacket or sweater and bring a pair of shorts.
+During our summer months, we have warm days but cool evenings, especially if you are near the ocean.
 Those cool evenings can feel brisk if you are visiting from someplace that is typically hot and humid all summer.
-And during our winter months, we can have days that reach 80 degrees Fahrenheit or 27 degrees Celsius.
+And during our winter months, we can have days that reach 80 degrees Fahrenheit (27 degrees Celsius).
 In fact, our winter months are the sunniest months of the year along the San Diego coast.

-How to get around San Diego: Another tip is helping you decide whether you need to rent or hire a car for your visit to San Diego.
+How to get around San Diego: Deciding whether you need to rent or hire a car for your visit to San Diego?
 If you are planning to visit attractions in and around downtown San Diego, including the San Diego Zoo, Balboa Park, SeaWorld, Old Town, Coronado, and the Gaslamp Quarter, all of these attractions can be readily accessed by public transit assuming the hotel or place you are staying is close to a bus or trolley stop.
-My tour guests always comment on how easy it is to use our transit system, how clean it is, and they also appreciate the low cost for a day pass that works on both buses and trolleys.
-You can also purchase multi-day passes.
-However, if you are going to visit attractions further away from downtown San Diego such as the Safari Park or Legoland or if you want to visit our local mountains or desert, I’d recommend a car rental or car hire.
-These attractions have limited or no public transit service.
+Tour guests comment on how easy it is to use our transit system, how clean it is, and the low cost for a one-day or multi-day pass that works on both buses and trolleys.
+However, if you are going to visit attractions further away from downtown San Diego such as the Safari Park or Legoland or if you want to visit our local mountains or desert, we recommend a car rental or car hire since they have limited or no public transit.

-So, I invite you to find more travel tips for San Diego as you look around my travel guide on TourGuideTim.com and to join me or one of my fellow guides to get a more in-depth view of San Diego and its rich history.
-Come find out why this area attracts so many American pioneers, Nobel Laureates, authors, billionaires and Hollywood legends to live, work, and play in San Diego by joining me for a Coastal San Diego Tour to La Jolla and Torrey Pines.
+Find ideas of things to do and useful travel tips for San Diego as you look around our San Diego travel guide on TourGuideTim.com and join us for a sightseeing tour to get a more in-depth view of San Diego and its rich history.
+Come find out why this area attracts so many American pioneers, Nobel Laureates, authors, billionaires and Hollywood legends to live, work, and play in San Diego by joining us for a Coastal San Diego Tour to La Jolla and Torrey Pines.